16 Things to Know Before Moving to Colorado [2024]

 The most populous city in Colorado is Denver, which is also the state capital.
 Colorado Springs, Aurora, Fort Collins fall next in line behind Denver for the state's largest populations.
 There are also plenty of small towns to call home and enjoy the great outdoors in Colorado, making the entire state a desirable place to settle.

-2. Cost of Living in Colorado
+3. Cost of Living in Colorado Is Somewhat High

 The cost of living is on the rise as Colorado's population continues growing.
 It's more expensive than surrounding states but is still cheaper than living in California.
 Denver's urban neighborhoods are also less expensive than cities like San Francisco, New York City, and Chicago.